ZaneDubya/Small-C/ylink/readme.md

-YLINK
+# YLINK
+A Linker for MS-DOS
-Copyright 2017 Zane Wagner
+Copyright 2017 Zane Wagner.
 All rights reserved.

-YLINK will link together object files created by the Small Assembler, as well as the Small-C Library file, and generate executable files that run in DOS.
-It only supports the 16-bit "small" memory model, where the Data and Stack segments share memory space, and the Code and Data/Stack segments must fit within 64kb.
+YLINK will link together object files created by the Small Assembler, and library files containing many of these object files.
+The resulting output is executable files that run in MS-DOS.
+YLINK only supports the 16-bit "small" memory model, where the Data and Stack  segments share memory space, and the Code and Data/Stack segments must fit within their respective 64kb segments.
+The Small Assembler barely fits within these limits.

+The command line for YLINK is as follows:

+  ylink objs [-d=debug.txt] [-e=output.exe/-l=output.lib]

 YLINK expects that the first parameter will be a list of object and library files, separated by the comma ',' character.
+Any number of input objects may be passed by listing them as parameters, limited only by the size of the input buffer (128 characters in DOS/Small-C).

-You may also use optional switches d, e, and l as follows:
+The switches d, e, and l may be optionally used as follows:

   -d=xxx will output debug information to the file xxx.
 If this option is not
          used, no debug information will be created.